marcuszou/FreeBSD-GUI-AutoInstaller-VMware/README.md

-# FreeBSD Desktop Environment AutoInstaller on VMware
+# FreeBSD GUI AutoInstaller on VMware

 by Marcus Zou

 ## 1- Intro